 There are lots of surf schools and many grommets who use La Jolla as a testing ground before moving onto bigger and better waves, so you’ll need to learn how to share the lineup.
-That being said, if you book a surf lesson with Pacific Surf, you’ll still get more than your fair share of decent rides on any given day.
+That being said, if you book a surf lesson with San Diego Surf Lessons, you’ll still get more than your fair share of decent rides on any given day.

 Just remember when you paddle out that you pay respect to the local crew who surf here.
 Many of whom have been chasing waves here since the 70s and 80s.

 Head south of Belmont Park and you’ll run smack-bang into one of the best learn to surf beaches in all of San Diego – Mission Beach.